AleoNet/snarkOS/.devnet/README.md

 ## 8. `clean.sh`

 This script stops snarkOS on the EC2 instances, and removes the ledger DB from the EC2 instances.

+## 9. `restore-snapshot.sh` (optional)

+This script downloads and restores a RocksDB snapshot for the ledger DB to the EC2 instances.

+Note: This will delete any existing ledger DB on the EC2 instances.